frnmst/automated-tasks/docs/scripts.rst

    `this post <https://gitlab.com/frnmst/frnmst.gitlab.io/blob/master/_posts/2019-11-10-running-python-scripts-with-different-package-versions.md>`_,
    and call it ``archive_invoice_files``
 2. within the virtual environment Install the listed python dependencies with ``pip3``.
-3. edit the configuration file
-4. optionally install `Gotify <https://github.com/gotify/server>`_ and run an instance
+3. optionally install `Gotify <https://github.com/gotify/server>`_ and run an instance

 .. important:: To be able to install pycups, `CUPS <https://www.cups.org/>`_ must be already installed.